Vikings: Valhalla: Casting

+In May 2022, Florian Munteanu was announced to be portraying General Georgios Maniakes in the third season.
+In June, Goran Višnjić was also announced to be portraying Erik the Red in the third season.
+In November, new cast members for the second season were announced that included Bradley James as Lord Hárekr, Hayat Kamille as Mariam, Marcin Dorocinski as Grand Prince Yaroslav the Wise, Sofya Lebedeva as Eleana, Tolga Safer as Kurya, and Stanislav Callas as Jorundr.

 Writers

 Showrunner Jeb Stuart's writing team includes Vanessa Alexander, Declan Croghan and Eoin McNamee.
 The first episode was directed by Niels Arden Oplev.

 Filming

-Vikings: Valhalla started filming in early October 2020 at Ashford Studios, Wicklow, where previous Vikings was filmed.
+Vikings: Valhalla started filming in October 2020 at Ashford Studios, Wicklow, where the previous series Vikings was filmed.
 Shooting was suspended due to a number of positive COVID-19 tests, only to resume after a few days.
 At the time a number of cast and crew were reported to have tested positive; however, it emerged that the production had received a number of false positive tests.
-Filming was planned to resume at Ashford Studios in Ireland beginning in August 2021.

-Production on the second season wrapped in November 2021.
-Directors include the BAFTA-winning Danish director Niels Arden Oplev, Steve Saint Leger who directed several episodes of Vikings and Hannah Quinn.
+Directors for the first season included the BAFTA-winning Danish director Niels Arden Oplev, Steve Saint Leger, who directed several episodes of Vikings, and Hannah Quinn.

+Filming later resumed at Ashford Studios in August 2021 and production on the second season wrapped later that year in November.

-Production on the third season began in May 2022 and wrapped in October 2022.
+Production on the third season began in May 2022 and wrapped later that year in October.
+Some of the filming occurred in Croatia.

 Music

-The musical score for the first season was composed by the Trevor Morris.
+The musical score for the first season was composed by Trevor Morris.
 Amalie Bruun of Myrkur provided the kulning vocals for the opening credits.
 The series also made heavy use of music from the album The Word as Power by Lustmord, which was also featured in Season 6 of Vikings.